 Many Engineering Physics students have transferred into the program from other institutions or taken courses at other institutions during the summer or a semester abroad.
 The University of Wisconsin-Platteville has posted its policies on transfers:

-- University-wide transfer policies are given in the course catalog.
+- University-wide transfer policies are given in the undergraduate catalog.

 - Information on the application process is given by the Admissions office.

 Course-specific transfer information: Physics and Engineering Physics

 Articulation agreements exist for the transfer of credit for PH 2240, 2340, and 3140 (for UW System schools, see the online Transfer Information System).